ucsc-cgp/cloud-billing-report/aws/README.md

 To run this script locally, you'll need a few things:
 * A `mysqldump` of the database that stores historical spend information (that this script accesses).
-If you don't have this, it may be sufficient to create a table for each account in `accounts.csv`.
+If you don't have this, it may be sufficient to create a table for each account in `config.pl`.
 Store this file in a subdirectory named `db/`; `docker-compose` will automatically populate the database with this data.
 * `docker-compose`

 Then:

-    $ docker-compose up --build --abort-on-container-exit --renew-anon-volumes
+    $ docker-compose up --build --abort-on-container-exit

 will deposit `report.html` in `aws/`, where you can open it in your browser or send it with `sendmail` or something like that.